 17-I.A.
-OVERVIEW [24 CFR 983.5]
+OVERVIEW [24 CFR 983.5; FR Notice 1/18/17; Notice PIH 2017-21]

-The project-based voucher (PBV) program allows PHAs that already administer a tenant-based voucher program under an annual contributions contract (ACC) with HUD to take up to 20 percent of its authorized units and attach the funding to specific units rather than using it for tenant-based assistance [24 CFR 983.6].
+The project-based voucher (PBV) program allows PHAs that already administer a tenant-based voucher program under an annual contribution contract (ACC) with HUD to take up to 20 percent of its authorized units and attach the funding to specific units rather than using it for tenant-based assistance [24 CFR 983.6].
 PHAs may only operate a PBV program if doing so is consistent with the PHA's Annual Plan, and the goal of deconcentrating poverty and expanding housing and economic opportunities [42 U.S.C.
 1437f(o)(13)].